swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 - Language preferences (if any).
 - When they went through instructor training

-Based on this data, the mentoring committee will form groups of 3-4 people, prioritizing in the order listed above.

 ### Mentors

 An advertisement for mentors will be posted on the Software Carpentry blog, outlining the time